firefinancialservices/fire-business-api-openapi/guides/2-authentication.md

 ---
 Access to the API is by Bearer Tokens.

-You must first log into the [firework online application](https://business.fire.com) and create a new Application in the **Profile > API** page.
+You must first log into the [firework online application](https://business.fire.com) and create a new Application in the **Settings > API** page.
 (You will need your PIN digits and 2-Factor Authentication device).

 Give your application a Name and select the scope/permissions you need the application to have (more on Scopes below).